-If you’ve ever felt as if you were wearing a “KICK ME” sign on your heart, you are not alone.
-About 50% of all marriages now end in divorce.
+Have you ever felt as if you were wearing a “KICK ME” sign on your heart?

-“If two year olds can learn not to touch something,” says Hendrick, “adults can learn a certain direction in love is negative and thereby make better love choices next time around.”
+“If two year olds can learn not to touch something,” says Hendrick, “adults can learn that a certain ‘direction’ in love is ‘negative’ – and thereby learn to make better love choices next time around.”

 It seems we make different kinds of love choices, too, according to Andy Cherlin, professor of sociology at Jon Hopkins.

 “Partners in re-marriage differ much more in religion, education, and age than those in first marriages,” says Cherlin.

 “Perhaps because as people grow older, they feel less bound by societal conventions and more in touch with their inner needs,” explains Cherlin.

 In this ever changing love marketplace, Americans (savvy consumers that we are) can with practice learn to be better love shoppers, according to Barry Dym, psychologist and co-author with Michael Glenn of “Couples.”

 “If a marriage doesn’t work, we learn to shop differently for love – and review our needs more carefully,” Dym reminds.
 “As time passes we’re less afraid to ask detailed questions before bringing the love object home.
 Some of us may even discover there was nothing wrong with our past love objects — we just didn’t know how to use love properly.
 Eventually we learn to follow love’s directions a little more carefully – so we can get the most out of it.”